JB515/JB515.github.io/_news/HSMR-workshop.md

 related_posts: false
 ---

 Delighted to run the workshop "From virtual palpation to clinical integration: Exploring the role of touch in medicine and surgery" at the Hamlyn Symposium 2024.
 Amazing to see months of planning come to life!
-Many thanks to Prof. Roger Kneebone, Dr. Lynette Jones, Prof. Amy Kyungwon Han among many excellent speakers.
+Many thanks to Prof. Roger Kneebone (Imperial) and Dr. Lynette Jones (MIT) among many excellent speakers.